Position: Human Resources Manager

 Working in HR means that sometimes you have to make some unpopular decisions.
 “Everybody would love to get a raise, free insurance would be great, and a loose attendance policy would be more convenient for everybody – myself included!” said Rob.
 “We do our best to make the best decisions for our team and the company, but unfortunately that involves making a tough call every now and then.”
 But, he added, “I think working in such a positive and open environment makes these decisions better received which, of course, makes my job much easier.”

 What do you want to share about your life outside of Team 1?
-Rob is married, and he and his wife live in Jackson.
+Rob is married with a daughter and lives in Spring Arbor.
 Rob enjoys spending time with his family.
 He says that he loves to play hockey and golf.
-He also enjoys playing guitar, reading, hunting, shooting, camping, and the outdoors, in general.
+He also enjoys playing guitar, reading, hunting, shooting, hiking, and the outdoors, in general.
 And, Rob is training for his first triathlon – a sprint triathlon.
 He explained that he has been a runner for many years and, about a month ago, purchased his first “real” road bike.
 Now, Rob said, “I just have to figure how to swim a half a mile.
 So that’s the real challenge!”
 Rob’s goal is to be ready for competition by next summer.

 Piece of Advice and/or Encouragement for Future Team 1 Team Members: “I think the best advice that I can offer,” Rob said, “is to learn from your mistakes.
 Every person at Team 1 makes them, but the key is to avoid making the same mistake twice.”
 After you make a mistake, he says you should think, “Now that I know why that didn’t work, this is how I can do it the next time.
 And, what did I learn from that situation that I can apply somewhere else and prevent a mistake the first time?”
 Rob said that “it’s continuous self-development, and it goes hand-in-hand with the old adage ‘work smarter, not harder.’”